 Even though the industry is relatively new, there are already several home teeth alignment brands on the market today.
 And while all of them are very affordable compared to traditional orthodontic treatment, prices vary from provider to provider.
 If you’re simply looking for the most affordable treatment option available, you might consider AlignerCo.
 Their sticker price is just $1,145, hundreds below the industry average ($1,900).
 Plus they offer flexible financing options.

 That said, when it comes to affordability, there are a few important things to consider besides upfront cost.
 If you’d like to do a closer price comparison, feel free to peruse our review of the 3 Most Affordable Home Teeth Aligners.

 Most Convenient Home Teeth Aligners

-As we’ve discussed, another major motivator for trying DIY orthodontics is convenience.
-If you’re seeking the most convenient treatment possible, we recommend byte or SmileDirectClub.
+As we’ve discussed, another major motivator for attempting DIY orthodontics is convenience.
+If you’re seeking the most convenient treatment possible, we recommend Byte or SmileDirectClub.

 However, SmileDirectClub has a major selling point when it comes to convenience as well.
-They have hundreds of “SmileShops” across the country where patients can get their teeth scanned for free instead of having to complete a home impression kit.
+They have hundreds of “SmileShops” across the country where patients can get their teeth scanned for free instead of completing a home impression kit.
 For a deeper dive into the most convenient home aligner options, check out our review of the 3 Most Convenient Home Teeth Aligners.